-Today, Curaçao's cooperative movement comprises out of financial services as well as non-financial sectors cooperatives.
-The total membership of credit unions together in 2018 was 35.001, which means that more than 20% of the total local population is member one or more cooperative.
-The penetration rate is nearly 35%, which include the economically active population of 15-64 years old.
-These figures establish the importance and impact of cooperatives upon the community of Curacao.
+Today, Curaçao's cooperative movement comprises initiatives of both the financial and non-financial sector cooperatives.
+In 2018, the total membership of credit unions was 35,001, which means that more than 20% of the total local population are members of one or more cooperatives.
+The penetration rate is nearly 35%, which includes the economically active population of 15 to 64 years old.
+These figures establish the importance of cooperatives and their impact upon the community of Curaçao.

-Youth represents a significant share within the total population.
-Within this subgroup, the unemployment rate is extremely high, in 2018 the youth unemployment rate was 29.3%.
-A key contribution to the unemployment is the lack of practical skills for undertaking entrepreneurship.
-There is an opportunity to harness this large number of unutilized energies through directed entrepreneurship skills apprenticeship programs backed by funding through cooperatives.
+Youths represent a significant share within the total population.
+The unemployment rate within this subgroup is extremely high-29.3% in 2018.
+A key contributor to unemployment is the lack of practical entrepreneurial skills.

+There is an opportunity to harness this large amount of unutilized energy through directed entrepreneurship skills apprenticeship programs backed by funding through cooperatives.
 The lack of practical skills in entrepreneurship is a key factor in the unemployment rate.
-With financial support from cooperatives, learning programs aimed at entrepreneurship can open so far untapped opportunities.
+With financial support from cooperatives, learning programs aimed at entrepreneurship can open up so-far untapped opportunities.

-The promotion of cooperatives is not to be viewed in isolation from wider national development policies and programs.
+International Co-operative Alliance The promotion of cooperatives is not to be viewed in isolation from wider national development policies and programs.
 The government is conscious of the link between cooperative development policy and other national development plans into which cooperative development policy should be integrated.
 The promotion of cooperatives is considered one of the aspects of national economic and social development.

-The prosperity and wellbeing of Curaçao depends, amongst others, on expanding the entrepreneurial base, and the cooperative model-by promoting the direct involvement in the economy of many citizens-would appear to be a promising solution.
-In the current situation, maintaining responsible local businesses that play an active role in important economic and social sectors are becoming crucial.
-With this Cooperative Development Policy, the government of Curaçao has demonstrated its determination to support cooperatives so that these companies can position themselves firmly in the face of the major challenges they face, so that they can contribute even more to job creation and prosperity.
+The prosperity and wellbeing of Curaçao depends, among other things, on expanding the entrepreneurial base, and in view of its potential to promote the direct involvement of many citizens in the economy, the cooperative model would appear to be a promising solution.
+In the current situation, maintaining responsible local businesses that play an active role in important economic and social sectors is becoming crucial.

+With this Cooperative Development Policy, the government of Curaçao has demonstrated its determination to support cooperatives so that these companies can position themselves firmly in the face of the major challenges they face, thus contributing even more to job creation and prosperity.
 The policy aims to expand the position of cooperatives in Curaçao's economy.

-The main objective of this Cooperative Development Policy (CDP) is: to confirm the distinctive character of cooperatives in the light of the new economic and social challenges Curaçao is facing.
-The policy is also in line with the recommendations of the International Labor Organization (ILO), as issued in June 2002, in which cooperatives are supported.
+The main objective of this Cooperative Development Policy (CDP) is to confirm the distinctive character of cooperatives in the light of the new economic and social challenges Curaçao is facing.
+The policy is also in line with the recommendations of the International Labour Organization (ILO), as issued in June 2002, in which cooperatives are supported.
 The ILO as an international organization suggested that governments: "should provide a supportive policy and legal framework consistent with the nature and function of cooperatives and guided by the cooperative values and principles set out by the International Cooperative Alliance" (recommendation 193, ILO 2002).

-The policy document is the result of an intensive consultation process, which was initiated in May 2019 when the Curaçao government adopted a Ministerial Decreed for the establishment of a multidisciplinary Task Team.
-The ministries work inter-ministerial and with private organizations to get the work done.
-This process involved the Ministry of Economic Development, Ministry of Finance, Ministry of Health, Environment and Nature, Ministry of Education, Science, Culture and Sport, Ministry of Social Development, Labor and Welfare, ADECK and FEKOSKAN.
-The responsibility for the cooperative development policy lies at the Ministry of Economic Development (MED).
+The policy document is the result of an intensive consultation process which was initiated in May 2019, when the Curaçao government adopted a Ministerial Decree for the establishment of a multi-disciplinary Task Team.
+To get the work done, the ministries worked among themselves and with private organizations.

+This process involved the Ministry of Economic Development, the Ministry of Finance, the Ministry of Health, Environment and Nature, the Ministry of Education, Science, Culture and Sports, the Ministry of Social Development, Labor and Welfare, ADECK and FEKOSKAN.
+The responsibility for the cooperative development policy lies with the Ministry of Economic Development (MED).